-Forced mortgage payoffs may be deducted from an applicant's calculated DOB if they provide a letter, on official letterhead from the mortgage company, stating the total amount of insurance funds used to pay off or reduce the lien.
+Forced mortgage payoffs (funds not in the control of the applicant) may be deducted from an applicant's calculated DOB if they provide a letter, on official letterhead from the mortgage company, stating the total amount of insurance funds used to pay off or reduce the lien.
 The letter must also include language that the payoff was required (forced) by the mortgage company.
-The letter must also note the address of the property so that we can verify that the lien was for the disaster address.
+The letter must also note the address of the property that verifies that the lien was for the disaster address.
 Alternative support for forced mortgage payoffs will be reviewed and considered by the Program Team on a case-by-case basis.
 Voluntary payoffs do not qualify for a reduction to the calculated DOB.
 If sufficient documentation for forced mortgage payoff reduction has been provided the amount of the forced mortgage payoff reduces the DOB calculation.